FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: FlexRank

-Low-rank elastic models enable efficient inference by reducing the cost of matrix–vector multiplication from $\mathcal{O}(mn)$ to $\mathcal{O}((m+n -r)r)$ once the target rank $r$ is fixed, which is strictly less than the $\mathcal{O}(mn)$ FLOPs required for dense multiplication for any $r < \min(m,n)$.
-While the standard inference cost of a rank-$r$ factorization is $\mathcal{O}((m+n)r)$, it can be further reduced by exploiting the non-uniqueness of the factorization.
-For any invertible $G \in \mathbb{R}^{r \times r}$, $UV^\top = (UG)(VG^{-1})^\top$.
-At inference time, choosing $G$ such that the top $r \times r$ block of $UG$ is the identity reduces the cost of the $U$ multiplication from $\mathcal{O}(mr)$ to $\mathcal{O}((m-r)r)$.
-As a result, inference-time cost scales linearly with $r$, enabling computational gains without aggressive rank reduction.
-The matrix $G$ is computed once per layer after rank selection via an $r \times r$ matrix inversion, costing $\mathcal{O}(r^3)$ FLOPs and negligible compared to SVD-based preprocessing.
+We introduce an efficient reparametrization of the factorized weights which, once a target rank $r$ is fixed at inference, reduces the cost of matrix--vector multiplication to $\mathcal{O}((m+n-r)r)$, which is strictly less than the $\mathcal{O}(mn)$ FLOPs required for dense multiplication for any $r < \min(m,n)$.
+The technique comprises exploiting the non-uniqueness of the $(U,V)$ factorization, in order to avoid storing and multiplying a dense $(r \times r)$ block.
+In practice, defining the ``gauge'' $G = U_{1:r,:}^{-1}$, it follows that:

+where the identity $I_r$ does not need to be stored or multiplied explicitly.
+Using the GAR form $(\hat{U}, \tilde{V})$ reduces the standard inference cost of a rank-$r$ factorization, scaling linearly with $r$ and enabling computational gains without aggressive rank reduction.
+The matrix $G$ is computed once per layer after rank selection via a matrix inversion, costing $\mathcal{O}(r^3)$ FLOPs, which is negligible compared to SVD calculation.

+As GAR is general to full rank matrices, we do not consider it exclusive to \tool, and apply it uniformly across all rank-based methods in our experiments (see \cref{sec:experiments:remark}).